azangru/mysite/src/links/index.md

 # Links

-Below are links to resources that I liked, and thought I might want to return to again.
+This is a very eclectic collection of links to resources that I liked, and thought I might want to return to again.
+I expect it to grow.

 ## Web development
 - [General web development topics](/links/webdev)